-- The York community demonstrates a culture of sustainability through individual behavior and institutional practices, such as dedicating staff and academic positions to pursue sustainability and embedding sustainability in all job descriptions. - Each of York University's campuses are anchor institutions with their surrounding communities.
-They proactively engage to promote economic, cultural, social, and environmental opportunities and innovation. - York's holistic approach to sustainability includes social sustainability.
-York University is an inclusive and welcoming community that takes pride in, and draws strength from, diversity and equity.
+- PE1: The York University community demonstrates a culture of sustainability through individual behaviour and institutional practices, such as dedicating staff and academic positions to pursue sustainability, embedding sustainability in all job descriptions, and changing behaviour and practices through focused training and continuing education for new and incoming staff, faculty and students. - PE2: York University's holistic approach to sustainability includes social sustainability.
+York is an inclusive and welcoming community that draws strength from inclusivity and diversity and a commitment to equity and social justice. - PE3: Each of York University's campuses is an anchor institution6 with their surrounding communities.
+They proactively engage to promote sustainable economic, cultural, social, and environmental opportunities and innovation.